Elliptic associators: Abstract

 \section{Abstract}

-We study the action of the arithmetic fundamental group of the moduli space of elliptic curves on completions of braid groups in genus 1.
-This action factors through an explicit profinite group $\widehat{\on{GT}}_{ell}$, which is an analogue of the Grothendieck--Teichm\"uller group and may be viewed as the group of universal automorphisms of elliptic structures over braided monoidal categories.
-We relate the action of $\widehat{\on{GT}}_{ell}$ on braid groups in genus 1 to that of a prounipotent version $\on{GT}_{ell}(-)$ of $\widehat{\on{GT}}_{ell}$.
-We prove that the Lie algebra of $\on{GT}_{ell}(-)$ is isomorphic to a graded Lie algebra, using a scheme of elliptic associators.
-This enables us to compute the Zariski closure of the image of the mapping class group in genus one $B_3$ in the automorphism groups of the prounipotent completions of the braid groups in genus 1.
-We study algebraic relations between multiple zeta values (MZVs) and iterated Mellin transforms of Eisenstein series, derived from the action of $B_3$ on a particular elliptic associator.
+We construct a genus one analogue of the theory of associators and the Grothen\-dieck-Teichm\"uller group.
+The analogue of the Galois action on the profinite braid groups is an action of the arithmetic fundamental group of a moduli space $M_{1,\vec1}^{\QQ}$ of elliptic curves on the profinite braid groups in genus one.
+This action factors through an explicit profinite group $\widehat{\on{GT}}_{ell}$, which admits an interpretation in terms of decorations of braided monoidal categories.
+We relate this group to a prounipotent group scheme $\on{GT}_{ell}(-)$.
+We construct a torsor over this group, the scheme of elliptic associators.
+An explicit family of elliptic associators is constructed, based on our earlier work with Calaque and Etingof on the universal KZB connexion.
+The existence of elliptic associators enables one to show that the Lie algebra of $\on{GT}_{ell}(-)$ is isomorphic to a graded Lie algebra, on which we obtain several results: semidirect product structure; explicit generators.
+This existence also allows one to compute the Zariski closure of the mapping class group $B_{3}$ in genus one in the automorphism groups of the prounipotent completions of braid groups in genus one.
+The analytic study of the family of elliptic associators produces relations between MZVs and iterated integrals of Eisenstein series.